Online entry site: herefordjuniornational.com

 All steers showing at the Junior National Hereford Expo (JNHE) must be registered by the American Hereford Association (AHA) and out of a registered sire and dam.
 ALL steers must have a DNA profile on file at the AHA at the time of entry.
 No steer certificates will be accepted, only registration papers.

 The online entry system will not work without a registration number, so please plan ahead to ensure registrations and transfers are handled in advance of the May 1 and June 1 deadlines.
 “PENDING” or “APPLIED FOR” will not, under any circumstances, be accepted online in the registration column or on the JNHE entry form.
-YOU MUST have a registration number before completing online entry or mailing your entry to AHA.
-Please attach a copy of your registration paper for accuracy in processing your entries.
-This includes calves on the side of cows for the cow- calf pair show.
+YOU MUST have a registration number before completing your online entry.
+This includes calves on the side of cows for the cow-calf pair show.

 Please be sure to indicate whether your heifer(s) will show in the owned show, the bred-and-owned show, or both.
 Heifers exhibited in both shows will require two entry fees and one bedding fee.